-Kelley M. Goes is a Member in the Government, Manufacturing, and Public Finance industry groups, focusing primarily on economic development and government relations.
+Kelley M. Goes is a Member in the Transaction Department, focusing on economic development, commercial transactions, public finance, and government relations.
 She practices out the Firm’s office in Charleston, West Virginia.

-Kelley is truly a Jill-of-all-trades.
-She has a vast range of legal experience and has played an influential role in the economic and legislative development of West Virginia.
+Kelley has a vast range of legal experience and has played an influential role in the economic and legislative development of West Virginia.
 Her clients are the driving force behind her practice – she likes nothing better than to work with her clients to strategize and implement solutions to close deals, finance projects, and create economic development.

 Kelley began her career in an unlikely place – as a truck stop waitress in rural West Virginia.
-She’s proud to share that fact because she’s proud of her roots.
-A lot has changed since then, but her love for her home state and her deep ties to the community have only grown.
+She is proud to share that fact because she is proud of her roots.
+Her love for her home state and her deep ties to the community have only grown since that start.
 She’s held several leadership positions within state and federal government and built a successful legal practice.

 For her government relations clients, Kelley brings a strong working knowledge of the legal issues and protocols of the myriad West Virginia state agencies ranging from legislation and regulatory compliances to labor matters and bond issuances.

 Her commitment to progress earned her recognition as a Distinguished West Virginian, a Distinguished Mountaineer, and a Kentucky Colonel.
 She was named a 2008 Young Gun by West Virginia Executive Magazine.
 You would be hard-pressed to find a more earnest, dedicated advocate for your cause than Kelley.
-In her down time, you can find her either at soccer games and band competitions with her kids, hiking, or enjoying a single malt scotch with her husband.
+With two kids in college, in her down time, you can find her needlepointing, hiking, or enjoying a single malt scotch with her husband.